 How do I read a forklift data plate for weight limits?

-The data plate, or capacity plate, lists the maximum weight the truck can carry at specific heights and load centers.
-It also details the truck’s total weight and its fuel type.
-Reading this plate is the only OSHA-approved way to verify if a specific load is safe, as it accounts for any aftermarket attachments or mast modifications that change the original factory specs.
+The data plate lists the maximum weight the truck can carry at specific heights and load centers, along with the truck’s total weight and fuel type.
+Our full walkthrough on how to read a forklift data plate covers each field in detail, since this plate is the only reliable way to verify a load is safe once attachments or mast modifications are in play.

 What is the forklift stability triangle?

-The stability triangle is the three-point suspension area between the two front wheels and the pivot point of the rear axle.
-For a forklift to carry weight safely, the combined center of gravity of the vehicle and the load must stay within this triangle.
-If the load is too heavy or the mast is tilted too far forward, the center of gravity moves outside the triangle, causing a forward or lateral tip-over.
+The stability triangle is the three-point support area formed by the two front wheels and the pivot point of the rear axle.
+For a forklift to carry a load safely, the combined center of gravity of the truck and the load has to stay inside that triangle; once a heavy or overextended load pushes it outside, the truck tips forward or sideways.

 Can a 5,000 lb forklift lift exactly 5,000 lbs?